adobe/aio-cli-plugin-ims/README.md

   $ aio ims

 DESCRIPTION
-  The main commands a ims:login to get or create an access token and ims:logout to invalidate an access token and thus log out from IMS.
+  The main commands are ims:login to get or create an access token and ims:logout to invalidate an access token and thus log out from IMS.

   Logging in and out is based on configuration of which there may be